 For the lingering cough, try some pineapple juice.
 Yes, that story going around on the internet has some validity.
 Pineapple contains bromelain, which is a strong anti-inflammatory agent.
 It can help to reduce swelling and help to heal sore throats.

-Contrary to popular belief, honey is not the best things for a cough.
+Contrary to popular belief, honey is not the best thing for a cough.
 Honey is a natural humectant, pulling moisture out of the air.
 If you have a wet cough, like one that has a lot of mucus, honey can make the problem worse by adding extra fluid to the mucus.
 Dairy products also help to produce extra mucus, so stay away from that cup of warm milk.
 Hot Tea can help soothe your throat, but be aware that black and green teas contain tannins that can dry out your throat.
 Try herbal teas like marshmallow root or slippery elm bark instead.

 Getting sick doesn’t mean you need to suffer.
 Try these natural ideas to prevent a cold, help ease the discomfort of an illness, and to help shorten the duration!